 Sterna is a beautiful twin beach near a small eponymous village with a mix of sand, pebbles, and rocky seabed.
 The surrounding landscape of strangely shaped cliffs is one of the most dramatic along the coast.
 The asphalt road ends at the village where it into a wobbly dirt track descending down to the coast.

 If you are up for an adventure, follow a narrow trail starting at the small car park near the main beach.
-It is marked by yellow paint.
-It’ll take you along the coast full of swimming coves, tiny caves and dramatic cliffs perfect for snorkeling as well.
+It is marked with yellow paint.
+It’ll take you along the coast full of swimming coves, tiny caves, and dramatic cliffs perfect for snorkeling as well.

 Milokopi is possibly the best known and most popular beach in the area despite having really difficult access.
 It is well-loved by free campers as well and can get quite busy during summer.
 It is still worth a visit though thanks to its exotic look and crystal clear sea.